Galega: Planting, Cultivation, and Care

 Sowing

-Sowing is carried out in spring.
+Sowing is done in spring.

 1. Soak the seeds in water overnight before sowing.